 "The Society of Hispanic Historical & Ancestral Research conducted their annual board meeting, August 12, 2017.
 On the agenda was the Nominating Committee's Report and officers and new board members were elected.
 The following officers were elected for a two year term:

 Treasurer - Virginia Gill

 Viola Sadler, re-elected board member for 3-year term.

 John Schmal, re-elected board member for 3-year term.

 Laura Phillips was elected as a new board member.

 Simona Placencia was elected as a new board member.

 Among the items discussed was the scheduling of topics and speakers for the 2018 monthly presentations.
-Once those are confirmed, SHHAR will post that callendar of Activities 2018 on SHHAR.COM.
+Once those are confirmed, the will be posted on the Calendar of Events Page.